 Most Māori settled in Sydney’s suburbs of Waverley, Rockdale, Randwick, Bondi, and other areas which had mostly rental accommodation.
 There were also communities in Brisbane (especially Fortitude Valley), Melbourne, Perth and Darwin.
 Brisbane’s Māori community grew in the 1990s, and by 2001 its population was estimated at 19,000.

-Some playful nicknames have emerged for Māori in Australia, including Maussies (Māori Aussies), Ngāti Kangaru and Ngāti Skippy.
+Some playful nicknames have emerged for Māori in Australia, including Maussies or Mozzies (Māori Aussies), Ngāti Kangaru and Ngāti Skippy.
 These names suggest that many Māori are in Australia for good.
 First generation Māori often intended to be temporary residents rather than permanent migrants, but children born and educated in Australia naturally felt a greater attachment to that country than did their New Zealand-born parents.

 Like many other New Zealanders, Māori have travelled back and forth across the Tasman.
 Many make return trips to New Zealand for tangihanga (funerals) and gatherings held at their home marae.
 It seems that Māori who returned to New Zealand to stay were mostly family groups.
 The number of Australian-born Māori children in New Zealand rose markedly from 1,113 in 1986 to 2,934 in 1996.
 This did not mean that a higher proportion of Māori were returning from Australia; rather, there were now more Māori in Australia to return.